 Moderator, "The Differing Roles of the Bench and Bar in Settlement," Bench-Bar Section, Maryland State Bar Association, Baltimore, MD.

 Sifting through Mediators to Find a Gem, a three-part series published in the Maryland Daily Record, February - March 2018.
-This page opens a new window.
+This link will open the article in a new window.

 It's Time for "Mediation" in Maryland to Simplify and Move Forward: In Maryland , mediators are supposed avoid being "evaluative" in court-referred cases.
 In this piece, I argue in favor of having mediators use all available tools and processes available to them to help parties accomplish their goals - which usually is to settle the dispute (although not always).
 The article appears in the Maryland State Bar Association ADR Report.
-This link opens a new window.
+This link will open the article in a new window.

 Early Dispute Resolution: Although settlements are highly likely to occur in litigated disputes, they are often delayed because lawyers seem to trust trial events more than negotiation.
 Whether settlements can be achieved in less time without sacrificing good results may depend more on emotional fortitude and less on empirical data.
 This article will help lawyers and their clients understand what is meant by “early” dispute resolution and how they can break free from what University of Missouri School of Law Professor John Lande calls the “prison of fear.”
 The article also borrows from the work of social change agents Chip and Dan Heath to illustrate the need for more motivation, not data, if clients want to save money and prevent bad outcomes more frequently and consistently.